 The classical ballet, The Last Mission of Marco Polo, was premiered by the Shanghai Ballet Company as part of the opening festival of the China’s World Expo in May 2010.
-The historically based work continues to be performed as part of the company’s repertoire, most recently performed November 2017.
+The historically based work continues to be performed as part of the company’s repertoire, most recently performed in January 2018.

 Track list includes highlights of the two-hour score.